TempleOfNayra/cyrus-network-website/pitch/investor-examples.md

 ### Q: "What about regulatory risk?"

 **Answer:**
 *"We've designed around this from day one.
-We're a non-custodial protocol—we never touch user funds, only coordinate escrow.
-That means we're not a money transmitter under most jurisdictions.
-It's the same classification as Uniswap or dYdX—we're infrastructure, not a financial institution.
-Our brokers handle local compliance in their jurisdictions, the way hawala has operated legally for 1,000 years."*
+We're a non-custodial protocol—Cyrus Network never touches user funds, only coordinates escrow via smart contracts.
+This design may position us differently than traditional money transmitters in many jurisdictions, similar to DeFi protocols like Uniswap.
+Our brokers handle local compliance in their jurisdictions.
+We're working with legal counsel to confirm classification in each target market."*

 **Follow-up point:**
-*"We've had preliminary conversations with regulators in the UK, UAE, and Singapore.
-The feedback is clear: because we're non-custodial and transparent (everything on-chain), we're actually easier to regulate than traditional remittance companies.
-Think about it—governments love transparency.
-We give them full visibility into flows, which informal systems don't."*
+*"We plan to engage with regulators in the UK, UAE, and Singapore early in our launch.
+Our non-custodial, transparent design (everything on-chain) may actually be easier to regulate than traditional remittance companies.
+Governments value transparency—we provide full visibility into flows, which informal systems don't.
+However, regulatory classification will require formal legal review in each jurisdiction."*

 ### Q: "How do you solve the cold-start problem for brokers?"

 **Answer:**
 *"We don't bootstrap from zero.
-We recruit existing money changers, quality inspectors, and logistics providers who already have customers and infrastructure.
+We provide infrastructure that existing money changers, quality inspectors, and logistics providers can join.
 In Lagos, there are 5,000+ informal money changers operating today—we give them software, smart contract guarantees, and access to global demand.
 For them, Cyrus is an upgrade to what they're already doing, not a new behavior."*

 **Follow-up point:**
 *"Our pilot in Lagos-London: we've already identified 50 potential brokers from existing informal networks.
-They're excited because we're giving them legitimacy, reputation, and access to a bigger market.
-We're not creating supply; we're organizing existing supply with better infrastructure."*
+They're interested because we're giving them legitimacy, reputation, and access to a bigger market through an open platform.
+We're not creating supply; we're providing infrastructure that organizes existing supply."*

 ### Q: "Why can't someone just fork your protocol?"